ISISComputingGroup/ibex_developers_manual/Imaging-Cameras.md

 ### Pixelman

-This has been run on the `IMAT-UCB-DETECT` machine.
+This has been run on the `IMAT-UCB` machine.

 [Pixelman](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Pixelman)